rear/rear/usr/share/rear/conf/templates/EFI_readme.txt

 At the Shell> prompt select the disk you want, e.g.
 Shell> fs2:

-Just like with a DOS command prompt use cd and dir commands to view the FAT16
+Like with a DOS command prompt use cd and dir commands to view the FAT16 content:
-content:

 fs2:\> cd efi
 fs2:\EFI> dir